90% of Companies Have a CXO

 Earlier this year, companies such as Mastercard, Under Armour, United Way, and private-jet operator Wheels Up each named their first CXO.
 Others with CXOs in place include TGI Fridays Inc., Citizens Financial Group, Tripadvisor, and Tile Inc.

-Employee Engagement is now part of the CXO’s role
+Employee Engagement is now part of the Chief Experience Officer’s role

 The CXO role has now evolved from more than just focusing on customer experience and loyalty, but the employee experience, company culture, and employee loyalty.
 Based on three Gallup measures and a study of employee engagement this year, the overall percentage of engaged workers during 2020 was 36%.
 This reflects those who are highly involved in, enthusiastic about, and committed to their work and workplace.